Blog Home

 2. Background: Title Vs. Registration

 A title is a legal document that provides proof of ownership of a vehicle.
 You must have a title registered in your name to sell your vehicle.
-If it is lost, it can be replaced at the DMV (Department of Motor Vehicles).
+If it is lost, it can be replaced at the local DMV (Department of Motor Vehicles).

 If you have not fully paid off your car loan, your lender will likely have the title to your vehicle.
 In this case there are still options for you to sell your car.